 Common problems you may encounter when propagating a Devil’s Ivy plant

 Watering issues are the number 1 cause of yellow leaves on Devil’s Ivy plants.
 This can be too much water or too little.
-If you have recently transferred your Devil’s Ivy cutting from water to potting mix, take it out of the pot to see if the roots are really dry and crispy or soft and mushy.
+If you have recently transferred your cuttings from water to potting mix, take it out of the pot to see if the roots are really dry and crispy or soft and mushy.
 Trim away the worst affected roots and adjust your watering schedule going forward.

 If part of the stem is turning brown and mushy then unfortunately this isn’t a good sign and means it’s starting to rot in stagnant water.
 Make sure you’re refreshing the water regularly (we recommend at least every 2-3 days) to prevent the growth of bad bacteria.
-Trim away the mushy parts of the stem and start the process again if there is still at least one healthy node.

-If it is just the leaf on your Devil’s Ivy that has turned soft and mushy, it probably means it was sat in the water or soggy soil for a while.
+If it is just the leaf on your cutting that has turned soft and mushy, it probably means it was sat in the water or soggy soil for a while.
 Luckily, it hasn’t spread to the rest of the cutting yet which means you can simply chop off that leaf and it shouldn’t harm your chances at a successful Devil’s Ivy propagation!

 Well don’t worry, this is totally normal and is because the root system is less mature than that of the larger plant which means it can’t support the same level of growth.
 Give it time and slowly the new leaves will start to get bigger.

 That’s it!
 That’s everything you need to know to successfully propagate your plant.
 It can be a little daunting at first to take cuttings from your incredible vines, but we promise that it’s worth the stress and the waiting.

 For more information on how to care for your cuttings once they have been propagated check out our Devil’s Ivy care guide.